R68 (New York City Subway car): Initial problems

 The R68's manufacturers suffered from significant system integration problems.
 Poor communication and coordination between the car body builder (ANF Industrie) and the chassis assembler (Westinghouse) led to operational failures.
 Due to this, the R68s became known as a "lemon".
 During the beginning of service, the R68s had problems with malfunctioning doors, faulty wiring, electrical controls that suddenly lost power, and malfunctioning air brakes.
 In addition, the fleet had a high breakdown rate.
-Another problem occurred on November 11, 1986, when a train of R68s failed to climb the grade on the Manhattan Bridge.
-The fleet had a Mean Distance Between Failure of 12,368 miles by the end of 1986—slightly above the system's average, but far less than the MDBF figures for the R62 and R62A fleets.
+Another problem occurred on November 11, 1986, when a train of R68s failed to climb the normal grade on the Manhattan Bridge.
+The fleet had a Mean Distance Between Failure of 12,362 miles by the end of 1986—slightly above the system's average, but far less than the MDBF figures for the R62 and R62A fleets.
 By April 1987, the MTA's manager of car equipment engineering estimated that 20 percent of the R68 fleet had faulty controllers (which controlled braking and acceleration).
 Extensive work performed by the New York City Transit Authority provided solutions to the fleet's many problems.

 The MTA was given a second option order of an additional 200 subway cars from Westinghouse-Amrail.
 However, due to problems from the manufacturer, the MTA awarded it to Kawasaki.
 Westinghouse-Amrail offered to have the 200 cars built for $1,012,000 each, while Kawasaki agreed to have them built for $958,000 per car.
 This order became the R68A.